Userface Documentation

 What is Userface

-Userface is AI-native UI infrastructure.
-It connects your codebase to AI agents so they can discover your components, understand their contracts, build real interfaces, and validate every screen against quality rules — automatically.
+Userface is an AI workbench for building production UI from your design system.
+It connects your codebase to AI agents so they can discover components, understand contracts, build real interfaces, and validate the result before code lands in the app.

 Why Userface